Extensive Home Recording Studio Equipment List

 Effects

-Although just about any signal processing device can be considered an "effect", here we're specifically using the term to describe processing that does more than influence the tone - the primary effects you'll use are reverb and delay.
-Although all types of effects can be found in software/plugins there are still many who prefer using outboard gear.
+Any signal processing device can be considered an “effect”.
+Here we’re using the term to describe processing that does more than influence the tone.
+The primary effects you’ll use are reverb and delay.
+Although all types of effects can be in software/plugins, there are still many who prefer using outboard gear.

-Lexicon are one of the most famous brands when it comes to reverb.
+Lexicon is one of the most famous brands when it comes to reverb.

 Exciters / Enhancers